CoStar Group Inc (CSGP)'s Winning Formula: Financial Metrics and

 CoStar Group Inc (CSGP, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $91.69, CoStar Group Inc has witnessed a daily gain of 8.35%, marked against a three-month change of 9.68%.
+With shares currently priced at $92.41, CoStar Group Inc has witnessed a daily loss of 0.1%, marked against a three-month change of 10.59%.
 A thorough analysis, underlined by the GF Score, suggests that CoStar Group Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?